TomGeorgi/Ubiquitous-Computing/Laboratory_One/Documentation.md

     You have to remember to configure the pin mode using the function pinMode(pin, mode) e.g. `pinMode(A0, INPUT)`

 ## 1.1 First Task to be done

     Make an LED Blink and Fade.
 What is the different between the two ways to realize it?
 Describe it in few words and give an example.
 You can use the tutorial as base.
 Don’t forget to explain the difference concepts and ideas behind Blink and Fade.
 Give also a short use case for each of this concepts.
 -
     If you want the LED to fade you need a PWM Signal which can be generated through the function `analogWrite(pin, value)`.
-The PWM duty cycle has a resolution of 8 bits (0 - 255).
+The PWM duty cycle has a resolution of 8 bits so you can set PWM values from 0 to 255.
+-
-    If you want tom make a LED blink you simply need a ON (5V) or OFF (0V) which is a digital signal that can be activated through the function `digitalWrite(pin, value)`.
+    If you want to make a LED blink you simply need a ON (5V) or OFF (0V) which is a digital signal that can be activated through the function `digitalWrite(pin, value)`.

     The example below shows how the function `digitalWrite()` works for a LED which should glow for one second: